paulmaunders/RouterBOARD-Backup/README.md

 ## Overview

-A perl script to help archive RouterBoard backups to another server via scp.
+A bash script to help archive RouterBoard backups to another server via scp.

 ## Instructions